mbochicchio/arcan-pipeline/README.md

 4. Execute `docker compose up airflow-init` in your terminal.
 5. Start the platform by running `docker compose up`.

+Note: Depending on your OS, you may need to configure Docker to use at least 4.00 GB of memory for the Airflow containers to run properly.

 ### Airflow Configuration

 To configure Airflow: